Alchemication/GrandLord/README.md

 URL mapping
 ======================
 The way URLs work is by using a front controller pattern.
-Front controller is the public/index.php file it's role is to map the URL into controller and function.
-This is actually really simple and provides clean URLs and a nice structure in our application.
+Front controller is the public/index.php file and it's role is to map the URL into controller and function.
+This will provided nice and clean URLs and an easy and standardised structure to our application.
 For example Url: login/index means that we will write the code in the LoginController and the method will become indexAction().
 Inside indexAction() we can do whatever is required to do (connect to db, show static HTML page, return XML/Json data etc.)